 Uart © 2018

 Known for being the fashion center of the world and home to some of the best contemporary art, Milan is a historic city full of breathtaking architecture and culture.
-A unique blend of visual and media art with fashion and design make Milan the perfect destination for contemporary culture in Italy.
-Although Milan is not as well known for its museums, unlike Rome and Florence, the city does however have its fair share of art spaces.
-It is one of the few places that you will find artworks from the likes of Michelangelo and Leonardo da Vinci (most notably The Last Supper), as well as some modern masterpieces.
+A unique blend of visual art with fashion and design make Milan the perfect destination for contemporary culture in Italy.
+Although it is not as well known for its museums, unlike Rome and Florence, the city does, however, have its fair share of art spaces.
+It is one of the few places where you can find artworks from the likes of Michelangelo and Leonardo da Vinci (notably The Last Supper), alongside some great modern masterpieces.

 Milan has been a hotspot for creativity ever since the Medieval period where Leonardo da Vinci painted his famous ‘The Last Supper’ on the wall in Basilica di Santa Maria Delle Grazie.
-Nowadays, the museums exhibit collections from the early Renaissance to the neoclassical era, as well as more cutting-edge 21st century art.
-One of the many museums we would recommend is the Poldi Pezzoli Museum.
-This is one of the most significant museums in Europe and showcases one of the finest 19th century collections.
+Nowadays, the museums exhibit collections from the early Renaissance to the neoclassical era, as well as more cutting-edge 21st century works.
+The Poldi Pezzoli Museum is one of the most significant museums in Europe and showcases one of the finest 19th century collections.
 Another great museum is Museo del Novecento which is dedicated to Milan’s superb collection of 20th century art.